CSA-infra/RISCV-Scalable-Simulation-tutorial/demo/gem5/README.rst

    docker exec -it docker_vlsid-iree-gem5_1 /bin/bash

-If you close the container (e.g. reboot), you can easily return back to it with:
+If you stop the container (e.g. reboot), you can easily return back to it with:

 ::